maikelthedev/maikeldotuk.github.io/cv.md

 - Updating the shop’s display, ads on local newspapers and the database.
 Ringing customers every certain weeks to ensure their property was still up for sale or to rent.

 ## Skillset

+Take into consideration that enumerating all the technologies that I know for the computing area of my skillset is a hard task because I am not aware of what I know but I rarely use.

+### Computing Skills:
+I have got a good grasp of technologies such as.
+-	Cloud services (AWS, OpenStack, Heroku, Azure).
+-	JavaScript language and frameworks (MongoDB, Node, Express, Angular 5, npm).
+-	Python language and frameworks (Python 3, PyPi, Scrapy, Pandas).
+-	Java programming including a basic awareness of Servlets and Spring framework.
+-	Office suits such as MS Office, LibreOffice and Google Drive are a no-brainer.
+-	Operating systems such as Linux, Windows, Mac.
+- Content Management Systems (Wordpress, Joomla, Drupal, Ghost).
+-	And many others, feel free to ask.

+I designed from scratch [maikel.uk](https://www.maikel.uk) using technologies such as Angular, Bootstrap, CSS, HTML5, JavaScript, Node, ExpressJs and Mongo precisely to create a Content Management System in which I could enumerate what I know.
+I encourage you to have a look at that site to have an idea of what I know.
+It is not an exhaustive list but at least contains the latest tech that has my interest.

+### Soft Skills:

+- Abnormally quick learner.
+  - I can learn a whole new language on my own with no tutors (hello, I'm writing to you in English!).
+  - I can learn an entire programming language with no directions.
+- Excellent will-power.
+  - Quit smoking 3 years ago.
+After smoking 30 cigarettes per day for many years with no help.
+I built an acquire taste for running instead.
+  - If the circumstances require it, I've got no qualms in starting from scratch as working as a cleaner despite my wide IT knowledge proves.
+Only because at that time I needed to polish my English to feel confident for better jobs.
+- Strong work ethic
+  - While at work, my main task, from which all the others relay on is to do whatever is necessary to take pride on my job.
+I try to get better at my tasks every day and that makes me happy.
+- Good Communication Skills.
+   - The proof is the fact I am not using autocorrect in this entire CV.
+   - Did I mention I can communicate fluently  with around 800 million people around the world due to being bilingual Spanish-English?
+   - I can understand the Scouse accent, Glaswegian and any other British accent as if they were all the same.
+Sometimes I have "translated" other British accents to English people who couldn't understand them.
+- Problem-Solving Skills.
+  - I like puzzles, problems and issues and solving them.
+They set a precedent to solve another problems, and I get better the more I practice.
+This is the main reason I chose Computing Science as my hobby.
+- Team Player:
+   - While working for Accenture I was informally the liason between my line-managers and his superiors and my own team.
+Whenever a new technology was introduced in the data centre, I was the first handling it so in case something wasn't quite right I would inform my superiors so they could fix it, while I would keep inform my own colleagues on my team of the new procedures and efficient ways to deal with them.
+It was easier for my line manager to let me the responsibility of simplifying and explain the new tasks to my colleagues.
+I usually wrote the documentation that the entire team of 9 operators used.
+- Ability to Accept and Learn From Criticism
+  - In fact, honestly, is the lack of it what bothers me.
+Without constructive criticism you cannot become better.
+When one relies only on himself to find out what needs improvement, there's a strong possibility that we embed our own errors.
+- Flexibility
+  - I am in a different country, with a different language, with different friends.
+Surrounded by hundreds of cultures and doing many different types of jobs with a focused goal of settling down here.

+Please if you consider that I've forgotten anything on this informal CV let me know at <a href="mailto: blog@maikel.uk">blog@maikel.uk</a>